kitsilanosoftware/MonoTizen.VMs/README.md

   * `mono-tizen-rpm`: Installs a dist tarball and RPM `.spec` file of Mono within the VM, for building full RPMs.
 With this,

-        $ rpmbuild --nodeps -bb   \
+        $ rpmbuild -bb   \
             mono-tizen/rpm-build/SPECS/mono-core-3.6.1-1.spec

     is sufficient to get standard platform RPMs built into `/home/developer/mono-tizen/rpm-build/RPMS/`;

-  * `distcc`: Installs the source of the `distcc` distributed compilation framework within the VM, with a build and setup script for the client alongside it.
+  * `distcc`: Installs the source of the `distcc` distributed compilation framework within the VM.
+The `distcc` binary is built and configured (once) with:

+        $ /home/developer/sources/install-distcc.sh

+    The compilation host setup is done via:

+        $ vi /home/developer/.distcc/hosts

+    and each session must start with:

+        $ source /home/developer/sources/setup-distcc.sh

+  * `buildbot`: Installs the required infrastructure to run `buildbot` in the VM.
+When this bundle is selected, `mono-tizen-devel`'s setup step will take care of building and installing the required Python modules, and of creating a default build slave.
+The latter can then be started with the following command:

+        $ /usr/local/bin/buildslave start \
+            /home/developer/mono-tizen/buildbot

+    It is then a "simple matter" of configuring the master to pull from the repository and to submit a job which uses `mono-tizen-build` to perform compilation and/or testing.

 Note that bundle dependencies are automatically resolved;
 e.g. `mono-tizen-rpm` depends on `mono-tizen-devel`, but using